pnp/blog/content/post/how-to-create-a-faux-table-in-adaptive-cards-with-power-automate.md

 really now way to do it.

-Our first idea was, to templatize an Adaptive Card, and then pass data into that template; but very unfortunately, this isn\'t supported in Power Automate.
+Our first idea was, to templatize an Adaptive Card, and then pass data into that template; but very unfortunately, this isn't supported in Power Automate.
 Our second idea resolved the whole problem: We would build the JSON for our Adaptive Card like different LEGO bricks and then put them together.